 Tennessee DUI lawyer Steve Oberman is a popular speaker at seminars throughout the United States on various topics relating to DUI defense.
 His audiences have included seminar attendees of the National College for DUI Defense, Inc., the American Bar Association, and the National Association of Criminal Defense Lawyers.
 Mr. Oberman has spoken to various bar associations and organizations in more than fifteen states in addition to Tennessee, and a Court Clerks Meeting in Cambridge, England.

 Mr. Oberman not only educates defense lawyers and the judiciary, but also the prosecution, having lectured in training seminars for The Great Smoky Mountain National Park Rangers, and for the Tennessee District Attorney Generals Conference.
 He has also had the honor of lecturing at the FBI Academy in Quantico, VA on the topic of courtroom testimony.
-Furthermore, Mr. Oberman was the only private practitioner in the country to participate in a NHTSA sponsored symposium of the Feasibility of Per Se Laws for Drugged Driving which was held in Washington, D.C.
+Furthermore, Mr. Oberman was the only private practitioner in the county to participate in a NHTSA sponsored symposium of the Feasibility of Per Se Laws for Drugged Driving which was held in Washington, D.C.

 He is a graduate of the DUI and Traffic Safety Faculty Development Workshop, developed by NHTSA and taught at the National Judicial College in Reno, Nevada.
 He is periodically designated as Special Judge for the Knox County, Tennessee Sessions Court.
 Mr. Oberman’s practice, however, is not limited to DUI defense.
 He handles other types of cases as well.